Last updated: March 2026

 That might sound overwhelming, especially if you're a 10-person startup or a 50-employee regional business without a dedicated HR team, let alone a compliance department.
 But here's the reality: compliance doesn't have to be expensive or complex.
 You just need to know what's actually required versus what's "nice to have."

-This guide cuts through the noise and gives you a realistic, resource-conscious compliance roadmap.
+This guide cuts through the noise and gives you a realistic, resource-conscious compliance roadmap for AI hiring compliance for small businesses.

 Reality Check